yottabytt/yottabytt_hugo/content/bytts/paper/bytt_1.md

         {topic1, topic2} and {topic1, topic3} which is topic1.
 Similarly,
         Y = {topic1} and Z = {topic1, topic3}

-    Now, as the index is ready, for a given input document, NPs are extracted and similar NPs are searched for in the Lucene index and their classes are attributed to the input document.
+    Now, as the index is ready, for a given input document, NPs are extracted and similar NPs are searched for in the Lucene index and their topics are attributed to the input document.